MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 # Share to Teams from web apps

 Share to Teams from web apps allow users to share a link directly to a chat, channel, or meeting without switching the context.
 Third-party websites can use the launcher script to embed Share to Teams buttons on their webpages.
-When you select Share to Teams button, it launches the Share to Teams experience in a pop-up window.
+When you select the **Share to Teams** button, it launches the Share to Teams experience in a pop-up window.

-The following image displays the pop-up window through Share to Teams button:
+The following image displays the dialog that appears when the user selects **Share to Teams**:

 :::image type="content" source="~/assets/images/share-to-teams-popup.png" alt-text="Screenshot shows the Share to Teams dialog.":::